maxitg/SetReplace/.github/CONTRIBUTING.md

 Note these declarations are macros, not Wolfram Language code, so you have to put each one of them on a separate line, and you cannot use them with Wolfram Language code, like mapping them over a [`List`](https://reference.wolfram.com/language/ref/List.html).

-Also, your public symbols should include a `usage` message, which should be created with a [`usageString`](/Kernel/usageString.m) function.
-Each argument, number, and ellipsis should be [enclosed in backticks](https://github.com/maxitg/SetReplace/blob/048311f4139cd7146e3879c710b02cc0c90a72e5/Kernel/GeneralizedGridGraph.m#L7), which would automatically convert it to the correct style.
+Your public symbols should also include a `usage` message, which should be created with a [`usageString`](/Kernel/usageString.m) function.
+Each argument, number, and ellipsis should be [enclosed in backticks](https://github.com/maxitg/SetReplace/blob/6b9df76dc7fa3c08ac8803b90d625ce454f51f0c/Kernel/GeneralizedGridGraph.m#L7), which would automatically convert it to the correct style.

-Further, public symbols must include [`SyntaxInformation`](https://reference.wolfram.com/language/ref/SyntaxInformation.html), see [an example](https://github.com/maxitg/SetReplace/blob/048311f4139cd7146e3879c710b02cc0c90a72e5/Kernel/WolframModel.m#L45) for `WolframModel`.
+Further, public symbols must include [`SyntaxInformation`](https://reference.wolfram.com/language/ref/SyntaxInformation.html), see [an example](https://github.com/maxitg/SetReplace/blob/6b9df76dc7fa3c08ac8803b90d625ce454f51f0c/Kernel/WolframModel.m#L23) for `WolframModel`.

 Functions must handle invalid inputs correctly.
 For example, if you try to evaluate